 Leading Scholar Award

-The Leading Scholar Award recognizes resident and non-resident students who have demonstrated outstanding leadership and scholarly achievements both in and outside the classroom.
+The Leading Scholar Award recognizes resident and non-resident high school seniors who have demonstrated outstanding leadership and scholarly achievements both in and outside the classroom.

 The resident value: Three Michigan resident students will be awarded scholarships equivalent to regular full-time tuition, plus room and board and $1,000 towards fees and other expenses each year.
 In addition, 27 in-state students will receive scholarships valued at $8,000 per year.

 The non-resident value: Three out-of-state students will receive a value equivalent to regular full-time nonresident tuition.
 In addition, 7 out-of-state students will receive scholarships valued at $17,000 per year.
 Students receiving the Leading Scholar Award or the $17,000 National Scholars Award are not eligible to receive the Military Family Education Award or additional National Scholars Program Award funds.

 Non-resident Alumni Legacy awardees who are selected as one of the three full value Leading Scholar Awards will receive a scholarship equivalent to regular full-time resident tuition.
 Non-resident Alumni Legacy students who are among the seven awardees will receive an $8,000 (per year) Presidential Leading Scholars Scholarship.

 The essay question for first-year students entering in fall 2015: Students must select from one of the following three essay prompts.